 Add X-Gm-Original-To header

-Check this box to add a header tag if the recipient is changed.
-That way, the downstream server will know the original envelope recipient.
-An example of the header tag format is
+Add a header tag if the recipient is changed.
+When you do, the downstream server will know the original envelope recipient.
+An example of the header tag format is X-Gm-Original-To: firstname.lastname@example.org.

 Add X-Gm-Spam and X-GM-Phishy headers

-Gmail messages are automatically filtered for spam and phishing.
-Check the Add X-Gm-Spam and X-Gm-Phishy headers box to add these headers to indicate the spam and phishing status of the message.
+Add headers to indicate the spam and phishing status of the message.
 For example, an administrator at a downstream server can use this information to set up rules that handle spam and phishing differently from clean mail.
+For details, see Add spam headers setting to all default routing rules.

 Add custom headers

-You can add one or more custom headers to messages that are affected by this setting.
+You can add custom headers to messages that are affected by this setting.
 For example, you can add a header that matches the description that you entered for the setting.
-Doing this can help you analyze why a message was routed in a certain way or why a rule was triggered.
+This can help you analyze why a message was routed in a certain way or why a rule was triggered.

 Prepend custom subject

-You can enter a string to prepend to the subject of applicable messages.
-The string will appear in brackets at the beginning of the subject.
+You can enter a string to add to the beginning of the subject of applicable messages.
 For example, you could enter Confidential in this field for sensitive emails.
 If a message triggers the rule and its subject is Monthly report, recipients will see the following subject: [Confidential] Monthly report.

 Change route and Also reroute spam

-Change route—Changes the destination of the message.
-By default, the Gmail server is the primary delivery location.
-However, you can change it to route messages to a different mail server, such as Microsoft® Exchange.
+Change route—You can change the destination of the message from the default Gmail server to a different mail server, such as Microsoft® Exchange.

-Note: Before you can change the route, you need to add the route using the Hosts tab.
-After it's added, it'll appear in the Change route list.
+Note: Before you can change the route, you need to add the new route in the Admin console.
+For details, see Add mail routes for advanced Gmail delivery.

 Change envelope recipient